taehyounpark/queryosity/docs/features/column/computation.md

-Computing quantities of interest out of existing column values in an entry may be a complicated task.
+Computing quantities of interest out of existing column values in an entry can become a complicated task.

 ```mermaid
   graph BT